What is Integrative Medicine?by Dr. John Gannage

 It offers individualized, personalized care, in consideration of the uniqueness and preferences of each patient.

-The word “Integrative” is used because the root word, “integral”, is defined as: “of or belonging as an essential part of whole” and “composed of parts that together constitute a whole”.
+The word “Integrative” is also used because the root word, “integral”, is defined as: “of or belonging as an essential part of whole” and “composed of parts that together constitute a whole”.
 An essential component of the application of Integrative Medicine is the holistic manner in which a patient, a health problem and healthy solutions are perceived.
 The word “health” is derived from the word “whole”.
 Thus human health and healing must address the multi-planes of our existence –the physical, emotional, mental and spiritual.
 Integrative Medicine understands and applies these aspects.

 CONNECT HELPING COLLABORATORS WITH EACH OTHER